tshort/FunctionalModels.jl/README.md

 Background
 ----------

-This file is an experiment in doing non-causal modeling in Julia.
+This package is an experiment in doing non-causal modeling in Julia.
 The idea behind non-causal modeling is that the user develops models based on components which are described by a set of equations.
 A tool can then transform the equations and solve the differential